cfebs/firefox-last-profile/README.md

 ## Notes

-The big one:
-* Relies on Firefox launching with the `firefox -P ${PROFILE}` cmdline.
+* **Relies on Firefox launching with the `firefox -P ${PROFILE}`**.
 Firefox does not do this by default via `about:profiles` or the `firefox --ProfileManager` manager window.
+* Chooses the profile `default` by default
 * `X11` and `systemd` only
+* Does not handle "last-window-focused" behavior if you have same profile open in multiple FF instances.
 * Janky python3